-The ftpfs allows you to manipulate files on remote machines, to actually use it, you may try to use the panel command FTP link (accesible from the menubar) or you may directly change your current directory to it using the cd command to a path name that looks like this:
+The ftpfs allows you to manipulate files on remote machines, to actually use it, you may try to use the panel command FTP link (accessible from the menubar) or you may directly change your current directory to it using the cd command to a path name that looks like this:

-ftp://[user@]machine[remote-dir]
+ftp://[!][user[:pass]@]machine[:port][remote-dir]

 The, user, port and remote-dir elements are optional.
-If you specify the user element, then the Midnight Commander will try to logon on the mremote machine as that user, otherwise it will use your login name.
+If you specify the user element, then the Midnight Commander will try to logon on the remote machine as that user, otherwise it will use your login name.
+The optional pass element, if present is the password used for the connection.
+This use is not recomented (nor keeping this in your hotlist, unless you set the appropriate permissions there, and then, it may not be entirely safe anyways).